Wigwamwam/bank_api/README.md

 ## Description

-This repo was built to enhance my TDD / BDD and APIs knowledge.
+This Rails repo was built to enhance my TDD / BDD and APIs knowledge.
 It contains one model, bank_account.
 The bank account model has the following attributes:

 * id: unique id of the bank account (no requirements on type or length)
 * name: name of the bank account (free text, up to 100 characters)